-A non-profit organization, the Global Entrepreneurship Institute (GEI) provides e-learning, networking and advising to entrepreneurs around the world.
+A non-profit organization, the Global Entrepreneurship Institute (also known as GCASE - Global Community for Advancing Studies on Entrepreneurship) provides e-learning, networking and advising to entrepreneurs around the world.
 Members receive individualized, guided planning and educational resources from business experts.
-Through the GEI, business owners have access to live lectures and workshops, networking opportunities with potential investors and global seminars for start-up business owners.
+Through the GCASE, business owners have access to live lectures and workshops, networking opportunities with potential investors and global seminars for start-up business owners.
 There's also an online certificate program in global entrepreneurship available, which features lectures and can be completed at any time of day.
-Some of the topics covered in the program include ethics, social entrepreneurship and corporate governance (www.gcase.org).
+Some of the topics covered in the program include ethics, social entrepreneurship and corporate governance.

 National Business Association

 The National Business Association (NBA), another non-profit organization, provides planning and educational resources for the self-employed and small business owner.
-The NBA offers small businesses Internet marketing abilities by providing free websites to entrepreneurs through its website Additionally, the NBA provides affordable benefit packages to members across the nation (www.nationalbusiness.org).
+The NBA offers small businesses Internet marketing abilities by providing free websites to entrepreneurs through its website Additionally, the NBA provides affordable benefit packages to members across the nation.